 It grows on the edges of roads, roads and rivers, and in the interior of dry, subdry and thorny forests.

-Wood of Bulnesia Arborea is widely used in civil and naval constructions, turnery, railway sleepers, although it is also an ornamental plant in gardening.
-In addition, this tree is also used for engravings and when a durable wood is needed; although it’s wood must be used freshly cut, since when it dries it becomes extremely hard.
+Wood of Bulnesia Arborea is common in civil and naval constructions, turnery, railway sleepers; although it is also an ornamental plant in gardening.
+Additionally, this tree is also for engravings and when a durable wood is needed; although for this last use it’s wood must be freshly cut, since when it dries it becomes extremely hard.

-Moreover, from the wood guaiac oil (or guaiacol) is extracted for perfume ingredient.
-Also, its resin can be obtained with organic solvents, used to make varnish and dark paints.
+Moreover, from the wood they extract guaiac oil (or guaiacol) which is a popular perfume ingredient.
+Also its resin, is great to make varnish and dark paints.

-It is widely appreciated for its protective properties of human skin with its essence.
-Also it gives good charcoal and high quality beams and ignites easily, producing a fragrant smoke.
+Furthermore it popular for its protective properties of human skin with its essence.
+And it produces good charcoal and high quality beams, which ignites easily, producing a fragrant smoke.

-The Burnesia Arborea is listed as an endangered species (EN A2ac).
-Mostly, because 60% of the localities where the species is found are consider regions of intense timber extraction.
-Such as the departments of Atlántico and La Guajira in Colombia.
+The Bulnesia Arborea (Verawood tree) is an endangered species (EN A2ac).
+Mostly, because 60% of the localities where the species is from regions that fall into and areas of intense timber extraction.
+Such as the departments of Atlántico and La Guajira in Colombia (South America).